 Our webtexts are designed to be used online to take advantage of the best interactive features of the web.
 Most of our webtexts are available in three formats - online, paper, and an app.
 Check the tools menu to see if these options are available to you (click the button in the upper right corner).

-If a paper copy of the text makes more sense for you, look for the "Order a Print Book" link in the tools menu (look in the upper right corner).
-From there you can order a copy from our print-on-demand service.
-They cost $30 including shipping, and it delivers in approximately 6-10 business days.
+If you see the option "Order a Print Book", you can order a copy from our print-on-demand service.
+They cost about $30 including shipping, and they deliver in approximately 6-10 business days.
 Please note that if you ask it to ship to a P.O.
 Box, we can't give you a tracking number, and it will probably take longer to reach you.

 Sure, as long as it has that little Visa or MasterCard logo in the bottom corner, we are solid.
 If the transaction won't go through, call the number on the back of your card and tell them you are trying to make a purchase with "Soomo" online.
 They may be blocking it.